projectsesame/sesame/site/content/guides/gateway-api.md

 ```
 This command creates:

-- Namespace `contour-operator` to run the operator.
+- Namespace `Sesame-operator` to run the operator.
-- Operator and Contour CRDs.
+- Operator and Sesame CRDs.
 - Operator RBAC resources for the operator.
 - A Deployment to manage the operator.
 - A Service to front-end the operator’s metrics endpoint.